hmteditors/closed-2015office10/Office10presentation.md

 ![bookcover][Cover]

-The Aristotele’s intent is to assure the readers that Homer is not being inconsistent here in this passage but that instead he is calling upon a larger tradition of these stories, that came before the concept of Homer himself, and aware enough of them to craft into his poetry.
+The Aristotle’s intent is to assure the readers that Homer is not being inconsistent here in this passage but that instead he is calling upon a larger tradition of these stories, that came before the concept of Homer himself, and aware enough of them to craft into his poetry.

 ![Fragment163][Fragmentr163]